16kushaal/GOALIE/README.md

 ## 📄 License

-MIT License.
+Apache-2.0 license.
 See `LICENSE` for more information.

 ---